Qabel/qabel.github.io/_docs/Qabel-Index.md

 returned), but in some cases it's useful to access this programmatically.

+This is part of the verification performed by the index server to ensure that published identities connected to emails or phone numbers actually belong to the email/phone number owner.

+For example, when an update request is received which publishes a phone number, then a SMS is sent to that phone number.
+Client applications can then offer an input dialog to make the process quicker for the user (by not having to navigate to a web page and enter a code, but rather just enter it straight away in the client).

 * Resource: /\<id>/\<action>/
 * Method: GET
 * Request data: None